purpleprodigy/Accommodation/README.md

 To use this Accommodation plugin, you also need to install the [Polestar Must-Use Plugin.](https://github.com/purpleprodigy/Polestar.git) To install this plugin, you can download it by clicking on the GitHub download button or clone the repository.

-1. Navigate to the 'wp-content/mu-plugins' folder of your project or create the 'mu-plugins' folder if it does not already exist.
+1. Navigate to the `wp-content/mu-plugins` folder of your project or create the 'mu-plugins' folder if it does not already exist.
-2. Then type in terminal: 'git clone https://github.com/purpleprodigy/Polestar.git'.
+2. Then type in terminal: `git clone https://github.com/purpleprodigy/Polestar.git`.

 ## Continue Development

 If you want to continue development, you will need to have Gulp, Node.js and npm installed on your machine.

-1. Navigate to the 'wp-content/plugins/accommodation' folder.
+1. Navigate to the `wp-content/plugins/accommodation` folder.
-2. Type 'npm install' to install all of the 'node_modules' for Gulp.
+2. Type `npm install` to install all of the `node_modules` for Gulp.